HTS Bioinf - Using the vcpipe staging environment

 Pre-release tests

-Depending on the type of changes what went into the release, run one or more of the following analyses and compare the result files (names, sizes and lists of variants in ELLA staging) to similar analyses in production (ELLa production or durableN/production/preprocessed).
+Depending on the type of changes what went into the release, run one or more of the following analyses and compare the result files (names, sizes and lists of variants in ELLA staging) to similar analyses in production (ELLA production or durable/production/data/analyses-results/{singles,trios}

-*For full sample number (which are sensitvie) see file in durable2/investigations
+For full sample numbers (which are sensitive) see file in

 .